Prospects for Direct Electron Detectors in Ultrafast Electron Diffraction and Scattering Experiments: Conclusions

-At source noise levels typical of current generation UED instruments, SNR in UED is not significantly improved by shot-to-shot normalization enabled by the high frame rates.
+At source-noise levels typical of current generation UED(S) instruments, SNR in UED(S) is not significantly improved by shot-to-shot normalization enabled by the high frame rates.
 SNR is virtually independent of the normalization time window.
-Normalization shot-by-shot or after stack integration does not affect the SNR.
+As a practical consequence, once the detector response is characterized, single-shot acquisition is no longer necessary for routine UED(S) experiments.
+The detector can integrate multiple exposures into a single readout frame without loss of data quality, dramatically reducing data storage requirements.